cornelk/goscrape/README.md

 * Excluded URLS will not be fetched (unlike [wget](https://savannah.gnu.org/bugs/?20808))
 * No incomplete temp files are left on disk
 * Downloaded asset files are skipped in a new scraper run
+* Assets from external domains are downloaded automatically
 * Sane default values

 ## Options: